Sound System and Other Random Stuff

 merde de poulet

 mess halls were run by a military cook, but staffed by civilians, so there was no KP.
 Really, it was not a bad gig.
+In the final analysis,

 I spent my stateside time at three different radar sites (which are now all closed/deactivated):